25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 }

 // When you use foreach to enumerate dictionary elements,
-// the elements are retrieved as KeyValuePair objects.
+// the elements are retrieved as KeyValuePair objects Console.WriteLine();
-Console.WriteLine();
 foreach( KeyValuePair<string, string> kvp in openWith ) {